 Find more videos on what happens when you have a stroke, getting better after having a stroke and talking about having a stroke in the childhood stroke playlist on our YouTube channel.

-Our Childhood Stroke question and answer sheets help inform families of what to ask in neurology appointments and school meetings following a stroke.
+Our Childhood Stroke question and answer sheets help inform families of what to ask in different appointment settings following a stroke.
 These have been developed through working with parents and professionals:

 - Questions to ask when your child starts or returns to school.